TimHi/obsidian-meeting-notes/README.md

 ## Setup

 By default the plugin uses the name `"MeetingNotes"` as the `Meeting Folder location`.
 You can change it in the settings to any name you like.
+The content of the created note can be changed through the settings.
+A default template is located in `src/util/constants.ts`.
+`{{Date}}` can be used to get the current date.

 ## Demo